How To Know If Its Exponential Growth Or Decay

 Despite their importance, exponential growth and decay are often misunderstood.
 One common misconception is that exponential growth can continue indefinitely.
 In reality, exponential growth is often limited by constraints such as resource availability, environmental factors, or regulatory measures.
 Eventually, growth may slow down and transition to a more sustainable pattern.

 Another misconception is that exponential decay implies complete disappearance.
 While a quantity may decrease significantly over time, it may never reach zero.
-For example, in radioactive decay, the amount of a radioactive substance approaches zero but never completely vanishes.
+Take this: in radioactive decay, the amount of a radioactive substance approaches zero but never completely vanishes.

 Professional Insights